Greater Phoenix: Offering reliable access to the market and consumers

 Greater Phoenix offers dependable infrastructure and accessibility to your company’s consumer base.
 Offering a low-cost, low-regulation operating environment that is well positioned to access California and the rest of the Mountain West, the region is the ideal place to grow your operations.

-Phoenix Sky Harbor International Airport handles 44 million passengers annually, providing access to domestic cities across the U.S. and international cities throughout Canada, Mexico and Europe.
+Phoenix Sky Harbor International Airport handles more than 46 million passengers annually, providing access to domestic cities across the U.S. and international cities throughout Canada, Mexico and Europe.
 Additionally, the region provides numerous transportation options to major markets and West Coast ports via the I-10, I-8 and I-40, ideally positioned to serve the Mountain West and other major markets.

 Decades of Intentional Planning